kefilev/laravel-weather-service/README.md

 ## Sending the weather report emails

-We use task scheduling to send the weather reports daily.
+We use task scheduling with a queue worker to send the weather reports daily.
 For local development we can run the schedule for sending weather reports like this:

 `php artisan schedule:work`

+Also make sure the queue is running:

+`php artisan queue:work`

 The schedule is defined in the routes/console.php file.
 To test if the emails are coming you can change `daily` function to `everyMinute`.

 The logic for sending the weather report emails is here: `app\Console\Commands\SendWeatherReportEmails.php`

-**TODOs**

-In real world we may have a lot of subscribers.
-In such a case we may need to use queue job for each email with a weather report and then use the schedule to start executing the queue.
-In such a case we would be able to rerun the queue for the failed emails.

 ## Emails

+In this app we use Mailables to send emails only.
+If you need to use different channels to send Weather Reports you can use Laravel Notifications.

 Email design is done by blade and views are located in resources/views/email folder.